false live

 What causes cravings?

-When people succumb to a food craving, they will likely blame themselves for having a lack of self-control or not enough willpower.
+When people succumb to a food craving, they likely blame themselves for having a lack of self-control or not enough willpower.
 But cravings are much more complex than that.

 Cravings involve a few different factors, including brain messages, behaviors that become habits over time, and easy access to food.